guitarvydas/0dproto/odin/README.md

 1. two instances of the "echo" Leaf component hooked up in a sequential combination.
 2. two instances of the "echo" Leaf component hooked up in a parallel combination.

 The instances in this demo are given unimaginative names like "10", "11", "20", and, "21".
-When you build these things with a drawing compiler, you don't need to give the instances names at all since (x,y) position on a diagram is enough to uniquely identify each component instance.
+Were  you to build these things with a drawing compiler, you wouldn't need to give the instances names at all since (x,y) position on a diagram is enough to uniquely identify each component instance.
 ## Drawio
 This demo `demo_drawio/main.odin` is of drawings compiled to running code.